peytoncordero/DRI25/command-line.md

 If you notice, the command `whoami` stands for 'who am i?.'
 While this command might sound a bit silly, it is a very useful command.

 For example, we might have multiple users for a digital project.
-Sometimes we might need to change from one user to another as not all users have the same permissions of access or for making specific changes.
+Sometimes we might need to change from one user to another as not all users have the same permissions for making specific changes.
 Therefore, we might want to check what user we are at a given moment to know if the command will be successful or change into the right user for the command.

 Now that we know 'thyself', our next step should be to understand where we are.